prabhuignoto/react-chrono-docs/docs/features/outline.md

 ## Usage

-To use the outline functionality, add the `outline` prop to your React-Chrono component and set it to true.
+To use the outline functionality, add the `enableOutline` prop to your React-Chrono component and set it to true.
 Here's an example:

 ```jsx
 import React from 'react';